nvfp/carbon/README.md

 TL;DR: It's recommended to always use the latest version.

+Sometimes, when I need to add a feature or make big changes, I find starting over is the least stressful way to ensure older projects don't break.
+Here's how I manage the generations across the module.

 **Minor** (argument order, scaling, generalization, etc.):
 - `carbon.mdl.fn` -> `carbon.mdl.fn2`
 - `carbon.mdl.fn` -> `carbon.mdl.v2.fn`